Gaston Milhaud

-Gaston Milhaud (10 August 1858, Nîmes – 1 October 1918, Paris) was a French philosopher and historian of science.
+Gaston Milhaud (/fr/; 10 August 1858, Nîmes – 1 October 1918, Paris) was a French philosopher and historian of science.

 Gaston Milhaud studied mathematics with Gaston Darboux at the École Normale Supérieure.
 In 1881 he took a teaching post at the University of Le Havre.
 In 1891 he became professor of mathematics at Montpellier University, and in 1895 became professor of philosophy there.
 In 1909 a chair in the history of philosophy in its relationship to the sciences was created for him at the Sorbonne.
 Milhaud's successor in the chair was Abel Rey.